-- A 1.
-If the Lisa is on, press the ON-OFF switch.
-When it is finished powering down, unplug the Lisa. - 2.)
-Remove the front panel, back panel, and card cage. - Remove the top of the Lisa.
-It is joined to the chassis by screws, which are permanently attached to the chassis.
+- 1. If the Lisa is on, press the ON-OFF switch.
+When it is finished powering down, unplug the Lisa. - 2.
+Remove the back panel, card cage, and front panel. - 3.
+Remove the top of the Lisa.
+It is joined to the chassis by screws which are permanently attached to the chassis.
 These two screws are found 'hidden' on the underside of the roof of the card cage chamber toward the back of the machine.
-To access them you have to poke your Phillips screwdriver up through the round holes in the flap that is part of the roof of the card cage chamber.
+To access them you have to poke your phillips screw driver up through the round holes in the flap which is part of the roof of the card cage chamber.
 See Figure 2, #1.

-- (4.)
-Lift off the top panel from the back of the Lisa. - 5.)
-Put on the safety goggles. - (6.)
-Remove any rings, wrist watches, and bracelets.
+- 4. Lift off the top panel from the back of the Lisa. - 5.
+Put on the safety goggles. - 6.
+Remove any rings, wristwatches, and bracelets. - Attach the alligator lead to the large screw driver three inches from the handle on one end, and to the metal chassis on the other end.